costaivo/DotNet/README.md

-# Dot Net Sample Projects for Beginners to Understand C#
+# Dot Net Sample Projects for Beginners to understand C#

 ##List of DotNet